gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 ### Beginner’s Luck

-I wrapped up the `score_next_guess()` function on January 16th, 2022, which happened to be the easiest Wordle day of any day I’ve “played.”
+I wrapped up the `score_next_guess()` function on January 16th, 2022, which happened to be the easiest Wordle day of any day I’ve “played”.
 But it was a nice motivator to feel like I had spent my Sunday tinkering time well.

 Opening with *arose* lead to a pleasant surprise.